boyboffin/focus-monitor/README.md

      -  two new DB, org_xxx and asmt_xxx
      -  The users for the new org appear in _users backup.

+#### Inspecting backups
+Commented code in backup module allows you to write the pouchdb-node levelDB DB to JSON.
+TODO: make this configurable, maybe from an endpoint?

 ### Required actions
 #### Deleted DB on PROD
 Focus does not provide programatic means of deleting DB, so this should only occur when explicity undertaken by admin.